 Ever been ‘ghosted’?
-That’s what it’s called when someone you’re dating or in a relationship with disappears on you.
+That’s when someone you’re dating or in a relationship with disappears on you.
 It’s very hurtful.

 2013: I recently had a boyfriend of two months totally, utterly and completely disappear on me.
 Despite my extensive dating history, this had never happened to me before.
 I later found out it’s extremely common.
 So common, in fact, there’s a whole chapter dedicated to it in He’s Just Not That Into You by Greg Behrendt and Liz Tuccillo.
 I remember reading it years ago and thinking, ‘Ha!
 That’ll never happen to me.’
 Ha!
 I’m such a idiot sometimes.

 I won’t bore you with the details but, long story short, out of no where, he disappeared on me.
 One minute he was calling and/or texting me daily.
 The next, I couldn’t get in touch with him for love or money.
 Two things before we proceed: 1.
 No, I didn’t drive him away.
 While, naturally, we didn’t always see eye-to-eye, we never had one argument.
 Besides, there was no excuse for his decision to end things via radio silence.
 And 2.
 Yes, he’s still breathing.
-I have my theories as to why he vanished so fast it made my head spin (in more ways than one), but this isn’t about him.
+I have my theories as to why he vanished so fast it made my head spin, but this isn’t about him.
 It’s about me.
+And you.
 And relationships.

 How not to let ‘ghosting’ turn into ‘trust issues’